 - Automation tools including barcoding, RFID, and license plating

 - Seamless integration with production planning including:

 - Comprehensive real-time reporting

-With your new system in place implementing the following inventory management best practices will give you the best chance for success.
+With your new system in place implementing the following inventory management, best practices will give you the best chance of success.